evolvingstuff/vdw2/content/posts/insulin-sensitivity-in-obese-adolescents-greatly-improved-with-4000-iu-of-vitamin-d-rct.md

 * [How often might 50,000 IU vitamin D be taken - results of clinical trials](/posts/how-often-might-50000-iu-vitamin-d-be-taken-results-of-clinical-trials) just one capsule every 12 days according to one diabetes RCT

-* <a href="/posts/4000-iu-rct-reduces-type-2-diabetes-homa-by-24-percent-and-crp-by-64-percent" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: 4000 IU RCT reduces type 2 diabetes HOMA by 24% and CRP by 64% April 2010 ">4000 IU RCT reduces type 2 diabetes HOMA by 24% and CRP by 64% April 2010 </a> a previous RCT with good results
+* [4000 IU RCT reduces type 2 diabetes HOMA by 24% and CRP by 64% April 2010 ](/posts/4000-iu-rct-reduces-type-2-diabetes-homa-by-24-percent-and-crp-by-64-percent) a previous RCT with good results